Grahp/Website/pages/Steno Glossary.md

 **Notes**
 - Translations can be concatenated to form new translations.
 - Translations are used in [**entries**](#entry) as their output.
+- Some example translations include "cat", and "{^es}".

 ## Entry
 Noun